Contraceptive Coverage in the Health Care Law: Frequently Asked Questions

-While we can’t say for certain, there is strong evidence that covering contraceptives actually produces cost savings, because maternity, infant, and dependent care are more expensive than family planning services.
-According to the National Business Group on Health (NBGH), a non-profit organization representing employers’ perspectives on national health policy issues, the cost of adding contraceptive coverage to a health plan is more than made up for in expected cost savings.
-And when contraceptive coverage was added to the federal employee plan, premiums did not increase because there was no resulting health care cost increase.
+While we can’t say for certain, there is strong evidence that covering birth control actually produces cost savings, because the cost of covering maternity, infant, and dependent care is more expensive than the cost of covering family planning services.
+According to the National Business Group on Health, a non-profit organization representing employers’ perspectives on national health policy issues, the cost of adding birth control coverage to a health plan is more than made up for in expected cost savings.
+And when birth control coverage was added to the federal employee plan, premiums did not increase because there was no resulting health care cost increase.

-I get health insurance through my employer, how do I know if my plan is new and if these requirements apply to my plan?
+I get health insurance through my employer.
+How do I know if these requirements apply to my plan?

 What about women on Medicaid?